Austrolestes leda

 commonly known as a wandering ringtail.

 It is found across eastern Australia where it inhabits slow and still water.

 Austrolestes leda is a medium-sized to large damselfly, the male is light blue and black.

+Etymology

+The genus name Austrolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Lestes, a genus name derived from Greek λῃστής (lēstēs, “robber”).

+The species name leda is named after Leda, a figure from Greek mythology.